borisdev/resume/resume.md

 Managed the offshore annotators

-- I overhauled the relationship with our team of offshore annotators from hierarchical to democratic.
+- I overhauled the relationship with our team of offshore annotators from a hierarchical one to a democratic one.
-- To understand the perspective of the offshore annotators, I labeled several thousand sentences.
+- To understand the perspective of the offshore annotators, I labeled several hundred sentences.
 The result was I identified convoluted annotation guidelines as the root cause of our poor labeling quality.
 - I asked the manager of the annotators to let his workers interact directly with me and the subject-mater through Slack to give us challenging feedback on our annotation guidelines (the shared language document).
-- I developed and shared new performance metrics over periodic Zoom meetings.
+- I developed and shared new performance metrics with the team over periodic Zoom meetings.

 Built relationships across the conglomerate

-- I built relationships with experts spread across three sister companies: a principle data scientist, two subject-matter experts (one of which was a VP of Product/Founder), a DevOps engineer, an MLOps engineer, a machine learning expert, and a human annotation expert.
+- I built relationships with experts spread across three sister companies: a principle Data Scientist, two subject-matter experts (one of which was a VP of Product/Founder), a DevOps engineer, an MLOps engineer, a machine learning expert, and a human annotation expert.
 - From questioning the subject-matter expert, I figured out we were missing pre-processing noise filters.
 - The annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
-- After gathering the evidence, the data scientist, MLOps engineer, and I reached a consensus: the biggest potential factor to bad performance was _"garbage in, garbage out"_.
+- After gathering the evidence, the Data Scientist, MLOps engineer, and I reached a consensus: the biggest potential factor to bad performance was _"garbage in, garbage out"_.
 I stopped the human annotation process.
 I asked the company's President to convene a meeting with our expanded team in